RobertAhlin/emx/README.md

 ## <a id="acknowledgements">Acknowledgement</a>

 - I've been struggeling with Codeanywhere as an editor.
 By the end of my project 18-20 Nov. they had an scheduled downtime.
 After it came back up it worked fine for the first day.
 But on the 21st Nov. something happened.
 When I ran server (python3 manage.py runserver) and viewing my site on "https://8000-robertahlin-emx-lymh6zhmfc.us2.codeanyapp.com/" it only loaded an old version of my style.css.
-Like it was using a old cached filed.
+Like it was using a old cached file.
 All the changes I made during the 20th Nov wasn't loaded in browser even though it was still saved in my style.css file.
 I tried to restart my workspace, even closing the browser and restart my pc, but it didn't work.
 But when deploying to Heroku it all worked fine.
 Since I was about to finish I didn't try more to solve it.